 Wayne State University's post-baccalaureate certificate in information systems management is designed for individuals who want to update their skill set and desire advanced training in systems analysis and design, databases, web development tools, and other emerging technologies.
-Offered entirely online, our program provides instruction in project management, IT security, networking and ERP systems software, giving students the opportunity to develop technical and business skills pertinent to the development, implementation and maintenance of information systems in a variety of organizational settings.
+Offered entirely online through the Mike Ilitch School of Business, our program provides instruction in project management, IT security, networking and ERP systems software, giving students the opportunity to develop technical and business skills pertinent to the development, implementation and maintenance of information systems in a variety of organizational settings.

 This program is available to students with a variety of undergraduate backgrounds.
 A bachelor’s degree from an accredited institution, with a major in any area other than information systems, is acceptable.